Understanding Surgical Risks and Considerations

 Death

-While extremely rare, the inherent risk of death exists with any surgery.
-Rigorous pre-operative screenings, updated surgical techniques, and protocols prioritise patient safety.
+Although extremely rare, there is an inherent risk of death with any surgery.
+Rigorous pre-operative screenings, modern surgical techniques, and patient safety protocols help reduce this risk, but it should always be considered when undergoing surgery.

 Minimising Risks and Ensuring Safe Plastic Surgery

-While plastic surgery carries inherent risks, there are steps you can take to minimise these risks and ensure a safe surgical experience.
+While plastic surgery carries inherent risks, several steps can help minimise these risks and ensure a safe experience.
 Here are some essential considerations:

-- Choose a Qualified and Experienced Plastic Surgeon
+- Choose a Qualified and Experienced Specialist Plastic Surgeon

 - Assess the Surgical Facility